KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-The Damm Custom algorithm is a generalization of the Damm algorithm that allows for the use of custom quasigroups of different orders, enabling the calculation of check digits for a wider range of input values.
-To use the Damm Custom algorithm, you must create an instance an object that implements the `IDammQuasigroup` interface, providing a custom quasigroup table and then supply that instance to the constructor of the `DammCustomQuasigroupAlgorithm` class.
+The Damm Custom Quasigroup algorithm is a generalization of the Damm algorithm that allows for the use of custom quasigroups of different orders, enabling the calculation of check digits for a wider range of input values.
+To use the Damm Custom Quasigroup algorithm, you must create an instance an object that implements the `IDammQuasigroup` interface, providing a custom quasigroup table and then supply that instance to the constructor of the `DammCustomQuasigroupAlgorithm` class.
 See [Interfaces](#interfaces) for more information about the `IDammQuasigroup` interface.

-For values consisting of decimal digits, the standard `DammAlgorithm` is the recommended option since the quasigroup used by the standard Damm algorithm has been shown to have good error detection capabilities for decimal digit strings and since the `DammAlgorithm` class is optimized for that particular quasigroup.
+**Note:** For values consisting of decimal digits, the standard `DammAlgorithm` is the recommended option since the quasigroup used by the standard Damm algorithm has been shown to have good error detection capabilities for decimal digit strings and since the `DammAlgorithm` class is optimized for that particular quasigroup.